 Malawi Developing and funding social protection systems

 Around one fifth of Malawi’s population lives in extreme poverty.
-In addition, many people are limited in their capacity to work, as they need to care for relatives, or because they are disabled, chronically ill, too old or too young.
-The Malawian government developed the Social Cash Transfer Programme to assist this segment of the population.
+In addition, many people are limited in their capacity to work, as they need to care for relatives who have an impairment, are chronically ill, elderly or very young.
+The Malawian government developed the Social Cash Transfer Programme to assist these sections of the population.
 The BMZ is supporting this basic social protection programme together with the EU.
-Around 125,000 households comprising 550,000 people are receiving social benefits.
+The programme provides social benefits to around 125,000 households comprising 550,000 people, ensuring they have enough to live on.

 In the south of Malawi, small sums are paid out to extremely poor people as part of a social cash transfer programme.